HenrikMoe/Service-Infrastructure/README.md

      - **Standard:** GFD, Develop and maintain an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

 - **Material Architecture Proposal Engines**
-  - **Langrnagian Astral Domain Projection:** Project matter as frequencies of energy from the 5D totality source into 4 and 3D multi-purpose vehicles.
+  - **Lagrangian Astral Domain Projection:** Project matter as frequencies of energy from the 5D totality source into 4 and 3D multi-purpose vehicles.
     - **Standard:** GFD Vehicle Projection Program

 - **Stack Blinding Code Removal**